mxeng/mcp-docs/labs/lab-g.md

 	}
 ```

+The above needs to be incorporated into either a polling or interrupt driven routine to control when information is taken out of the USART I/O Data Register (UDRn).

 ### Full Example:
 The above code snippets can be found incorporated into a full interrupt driven script for comms at:
 https://github.com/mxeng/mcp-docs/blob/master/code-examples/comms_sample_interrupt_controller.c

+**TASK 1**

+Your task is to achieve 2-way simultaneous communication between 2 microcontrollers.
+	- Microcontroller one, robot, will read transmit range sensor values, and control a servo motor from serial commands.
+ 	- Microcontroller two, controller, will read and transmit joystick values while outputting range sensor values from serial to an LCD screen.

+### Before the lab
+- Revise lab 2, 4 for joystick and range sensor reading
+- Revise lab 6 for servo control
+- Revise LCD printing
+- Ensure you have read the lecture notes on serial communication
+- Plan your communication protocol defining what is being sent and recieved by each device
+- Read and familiarize with the USART documentation in the ATmega datasheet chapter 22
+- Review the XBee datasheet

+### Outcomes

+1. Define the communication protocol for serial communication between the robot and controller microcontrollers.
+	- Ensure it is clear how the instructions are structured and how they are delimited.
+2. Discuss any considerations for ensuring adequate data flow: i.e ensuring that buffer overflows
+do not occur, and that latency is minimised.
+3. Demonstrate the use of serial for debugging code, show that if code enters erronomous states there is adaquate error states for debuggin
+4. Demonstrate functional 1-way communication
+5. Demonstrate functional 2-way communication

 Note if using the code in that example for the Robot (i.e. programming in Robot.c), replace #include "Controller.h" with #include "Robot.h"